meilisearch/documentation/reference/features/search_parameters.md

 Sets the search terms.

 ::: warning
-MeiliSearch only considers the first ten words of any given search query.
+Meilisearch only considers the first ten words of any given search query.
 This is necessary in order to deliver a [fast search-as-you-type experience](/learn/advanced/known_limitations.md#number-of-query-words).

 Additionally, keep in mind queries go through a normalization process that strips accents and diacritics, as well as making all terms lowercase.
 :::

 ### Placeholder search

-When `q` isn't specified, MeiliSearch performs a **placeholder search**.
+When `q` isn't specified, Meilisearch performs a **placeholder search**.
 A placeholder search returns all searchable documents in an index, modified by any search parameters used and sorted by that index's [custom ranking rules](/reference/features/settings.md#custom-ranking-rule).
 Since there is no query term, the [built-in ranking rules](https://docs.meilisearch.com/learn/core_concepts/relevancy.html#ranking-rules) **do not apply.**

 If the index has no sort or custom ranking rules, the results are returned in the order of their internal database position.